MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/provisioning/Install-TrustedProvisioningCertificate.md

 ```

 ### -ForceInstall
-Specifies whether if certificate already exists it will be overwritten.
+Specifies whether, if a certificate already exists, it will be overwritten.

 ```yaml
 Type: SwitchParameter